dfsnow/sno.ws/content/writing/2021-08-30-favorite-digital-things.md

 - [The Plague Year](https://www.newyorker.com/magazine/2021/01/04/the-plague-year) - Summary of the institutional failures that made COVID so bad
 - [Some Blogging Myths](https://jvns.ca/blog/2023/06/05/some-blogging-myths/) - The most motivating post on blogging I've ever found
 - [The Tyranny of Structurelessness](https://www.jofreeman.com/joreen/tyranny.htm) - All groups develop informal structure
+- [What I Think About When I Edit](https://evaparish.com/blog/how-i-edit) - {{< heart title="Favorite" >}} Sound and simple writing advice
 - [Your Climbing Shoes Are Too Tight](https://eveningsends.com/climbing-shoes-tight/) - Treat your feet right, don't size down
-- [Cocktail Party Ideas](https://danluu.com/cocktail-ideas/) - {{< heart title="Favorite" >}}Basically a long-form of this [xkcd](https://xkcd.com/1831/).
+- [Cocktail Party Ideas](https://danluu.com/cocktail-ideas/) - {{< heart title="Favorite" >}} Basically a long-form of this [xkcd](https://xkcd.com/1831/).
 I think about this post all the time and try to remember to stay humble about the limits of my own knowledge

 ---

 ## Software

 These are the things I use every day.
 It's a list whittled down over about 5 years.
-It's not exhaustive, but it's pretty close; I still use other stuff like Word and Teams 💀.
+It's not exhaustive, but it's pretty close; I still use other stuff like Word and Teams.

 I have a strong preference for software that is fast, outwardly simple, and that does one thing extremely well.